 Please note that this page is under construction!

-Several of our faceters offer classes to interested members.
+We offer faceting classes to interested members!
 We have several faceting machines that members can use to learn this fascinating hobby.
-Eventually members will usually invest in their own equipment and machines.
-Our library is full of diagrams of various cuts.
+Eventually, members will usually invest in their own equipment and machines.
+Our library is full of many books of specialized faceting diagrams.

-Did you know that there are specific cuts that are recommended for the various gemstones due to the refractory nature of each individual type of stone?
+Did you know that specific cuts are recommended for various gemstones due to the refractory nature of each type of stone?

-We offer classes to members to teach how to set a hand-finished stone cabochon into a beautifully woven wire setting using a variety of types of wire, including craft wire, copper or brass wire, or sterling silver wire.
+We offer classes to members about setting a hand-finished stone cabochon into a beautifully woven wire setting using a variety of types of wire, including craft wire, copper or brass wire, and sterling silver wire.
 These can then be made into pendants, pins, rings, or earrings.

-This workshop is for members only - and we will assist members in learning how to set their stones in a copper, brass, or sterlilng silver setting.
-We can help members with both bezel and prong settings.
+This workshop is for members only - and we assist members in learning how to create beautiful copper, brass, or sterlilng silver settings for their cabochons.
+We help members with both bezel and prong settings.
 We also offer workshops in jewelry design, challenging our members to create beautiful and unique settings.

-This workshop is for members only - and we will teach members how to make beautiful penannular pins that can be used for scarves, hats, or kilts.
+This workshop is for members only - and we teach members how to make beautiful penannular pins that can be used for scarves, hats, or even kilts!
 These pins are made from 8, 10, or 12 gauge copper, brass, or sterling silver wire.
-They can be simple or complex, and stones can be set into them.
+They can involve simple or complex patterns, and gemstones can even be set in them.
 These make great gifts!

 There are a number of places where materials can be purchased for metalsmithing.
 Dead soft or half soft copper or sterling silver sheet can be used.
 For backing stones, 18-22 qauge sheet is often used.
 Hard, Medium, and Easy solder is also necessary.
 Bezel and wire (round, square, and half round are often used in various projects).
 A variety of tools will eventually be accumulated by each member although the club has a nice variety of tools available for learning purposes.
 Many of us use Rio Grande Jewelry Supply which is a reputable only supplier.
 Cabochons and stones can be purchased online, as can some metals although due diligence is advised if buying more expensive metals online.

-In this workshop, members will use club equipment to 'soft solder' their cabochons or artwork, using copper tape, silver solder, and soldering irons.
+In this workshop, members use soldering irons to 'soft solder' their cabochons or artwork, using copper tape, silver solder, and soldering irons.
 This technique is similar to that used for stained glass windows, adapted to setting stones.
 This is a members' only workshop.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.